Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/04-communicating-data.md

 | Standard  | Either buffered or synchronous, depending on the size of the data being sent and what your specific MPI implementation chooses to use | `MPI_Send` |
 | Ready | Will only return control if the receiving rank is already listening for a message | `MPI_Rsend` |

-As the table suggests, we use different functions to use of the different communication modes, rather than specifying the mode as an argument, and all offer differing levels of safety of when you can make changes to the data being communicated.
-These functions will be covered in more detail in later episodes.
-In contrast to the four modes for sending data, receiving data only has one mode.
+In contrast to the four modes for sending data, receiving data only has one mode and therefore only a single function.

 | Mode |  Description | MPI Function |
 | - | - | - |